Propagation of regularity for Monge-Amp\`ere exhaustions and Kobayashi metrics: One-parameter families of Monge-Amp ere exhaustions

 In order to conclude the proof, it remains to show that each map $\wt \Phi_t = \wt \Phi^o_t \circ \wt \bF_t$ is a $\cC^{k,\a}$-diffeomorphism or, equivalently, that each Jacobian $J (\wt \Phi_t)|_y$ is invertible at all $y \in \TOB$.
 In fact, this would directly imply that the induced maps $\Phi_t: \OB \to \OB$ constitute a one-parameter family of Monge-Amp\`ere quasi-diffeomorphism of class $\cC^{k,\a}$, guided by the curve $x_t = tv$.

 Note that, having proven that each $\Phi_t(x)$ is well defined and smooth at each point $(t, y) \in [0, 1] \times \TOB$, all Jacobians $J(\Phi_t)|_y$ are bounded for each such $(t, y)$.
 Hence, in order to prove what we need, we simply have to show that all these Jacobians have non-vanishing determinants.
-Since this is surely true for the points $(t, y) \in \{0\} \times \TOB$ and thus, by compactness of $\TOB$, for all points of $[0, \ve) \times \TOB$, with $\ve$ sufficiently small, the needed claim is proven if we can show that the set
+Since this is surely true for the points $(t, y) \in \{0\} \times \TOB$ and thus, by compactness of $\TOB$, for all points of $[0, \ve) \times \TOB$, with $\ve$ sufficiently small, the claim is proven if the set